 Order registration and sample registration

-Specification of the test or examination scope
+Specification of test or examination scope

 Support with sample distribution and processing

-Results data recording (manual, electronic)
+Results data entry (manual, electronic)

-Release of examination results
+Approval of examination results

 Reporting and evaluation